 Please enclose a stamped addressed envelope /international reply coupon.

-For information about the Society, details of forthcoming meetings and events, and media enquiries.
+For information about the Society, details of forthcoming meetings and events, media enquiries.

-For information about the Society's publications, viz. the annual Huguenot Society Journal or Quarto Series.
+For information about the Society's current publications, viz. the annual Huguenot Society Journal (formerly Proceedings), Quarto Series or New Series.

 Is My Family Huguenot?

-The Library does not have the resources to deal with enquiries about Huguenot ancestry nor to undertake family research.
-Instead, family researchers are encouraged to use the Huguenot Library themselves to undertake such work.
+The Library does not have the resources to deal with enquiries about Huguenot ancestry or undertake family research.
+Instead, family researchers are encouraged to use the Huguenot Library to carry out such work for themselves.

 Please note that as most of the Huguenot churches had closed by 1800 there is little information in our records after this period, apart from the French Hospital records.
 It is essential therefore before making an enquiry to work back to the early nineteenth century using civil registration (The National Archives), parish records or other sources.